 Developers are advised to retain the services of a suitably qualified or professional person(s) to verify the works

-Developers should carry out regular audits of the construction and maintain records of audits which need to be submitted to Council on application for 224(c) or works sign offR.
+Developers should carry out regular audits of the construction and maintain records of audits which need to be submitted to Council on application for 224(c) or works sign off.

-In addition to the construction monitoring carried out by the developer, Council will also audit the works.
+In addition to the construction monitoring carried out by the developer, Council may also audit the works.

 Auditing requirements for types of works are covered in the various sections.